Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2013-08-07-task-adapter-2-6-basecamp-and-microsoft-project-improvements.md

 ## Basecamp Classic:

 <ul>
-<li>support "completed at" field (save it to "actual finish" field in MSP if the Basecamp task is marked as "Completed").<br />
+<li>support "completed at" field (save it to "actual finish" field in MSP if the Basecamp task is marked as "Completed").

 Actual finish is set for tasks which have "completed_at" field set.
 So if this field set and "Completed" is not, actual finish will still be set.</li></p>
-<li>minor bugfixing in the Editor.</li><br />
+<li>minor bugfixing in the Editor.</li>

 </ul></p>

 ## Microsoft Project:

 <ul>
-<li>set Done ratio even when estimated time is not set.<br />
+<li>set Done ratio even when estimated time is not set.

-Microsoft Project only accepts and shows "Done ratio" tasks which have either time or duration set.<br />
+Microsoft Project only accepts and shows "Done ratio" tasks which have either time or duration set.

 What happens when you load tasks from a bug tracker, which does not support estimated time, but does support some notion of "Done ratio"?
-Task Adapter will now set the estimated time for &nbsp;those tasks as "8h" when saving to Microsoft Project. &nbsp;This is a little trick which forces MSP to show the "Done Ratio" correctly on the Gantt Diagram.</li><br />
+Task Adapter will now set the estimated time for &nbsp;those tasks as "8h" when saving to Microsoft Project. &nbsp;This is a little trick which forces MSP to show the "Done Ratio" correctly on the Gantt Diagram.</li>

 </ul></p>